tylermorganwall/skpr/README.md

 Overview
 --------

-skpr is an open source design of experiments suite for generating and evaluating optimal designs in R. skpr provides a set of easy-to-use functions to generate optimal designs,
+**skpr** is an open source design of experiments suite for generating and evaluating optimal designs in R. Here is a sampling of what skpr offers:

 -   Generates and evaluates D, I, A, Alias, E, T, and G optimal designs.
 -   Supports generation and evaluation of split/split-split/.../N-split plot designs.